 Close your eyes and hold your nose while your friend feeds you a Life Saver® without telling you the flavor.
 Try to guess what flavor the Life Saver® is without letting go of your nose.
 Continue to make observations for a minute or so as the candy dissolves in your mouth.

 Is there any change in the taste of the candy from the beginning to the end of the experiment?
 Describe the flavors you experience.

-There are only seven different types of true tastes—sour, sweet, salty, bitter, savory (also known as umami), fat and carbonation (a subset of sour).
-Each of these types of receptors bind to a specific structure of a "taste" molecule.
-For example, sweet receptors recognize hydroxyl groups (OH) in sugars; sour receptors respond to acids (H+); salt receptors react to the metal ions in salts (such as the Na+ in table salt); umami receptors respond to glutamate molecules; and bitter receptors are triggered by alkaloids.*
+There are only five confirmed types of true tastes—sour, sweet, salty, bitter, and savory (also known as umami).
+Scientists are now debating whether there are additional tastes and receptors that detect fat and carbonation (a subset of sour).
+Each of your different types of receptors binds to a specific structure of a "taste" molecule.
+For example, sour receptors respond to acids (H+); salt receptors react to the metal ions in salts (such as the Na+ in table salt); umami receptors respond to glutamate molecules; and bitter receptors are triggered by alkaloids.